Enron Case Study: What happened in Enron Scandal?

 The role of financial instruments in Enron’s downfall

 While Enron’s collapse was due to a variety of factors, one key element was the company’s use of financial instruments to hide its debt.
-Enron would issue bonds, then use the money raised to purchase contracts known as “derivatives.”
+Enron would issue bonds, and then use the money raised to purchase contracts known as “derivatives.”
 These derivatives allowed Enron to conceal billions of dollars in debt from its investors, making the company seem more financially stable than it was.
-When the market realized that Enron was in fact deeply in debt, its stock price crashed, leading to the company’s bankruptcy.
+When the market realized that Enron was deeply in debt, its stock price crashed, leading to the company’s bankruptcy.

 Who is Sherron Watkins?